Jing-Qiu/FirstPianoBot/README.markdown

 PianoBot
 ========

 A simple NXT robot that can play a given tune on a piano keyboard.
-Watch a [video](http://vimeo.com/13061942) of it in action!

 Building Instructions
 ---------------------